-We visit Cancun, Mexico, annually and are pretty adventurous, and we love the idea of exploring a different area every year.
+We visit Cancun, Mexico, every year and are pretty adventurous.
+We love the idea of exploring a different area each year.
 When I came across pictures of a beautiful pink lake four hours from Cancun, I knew I had to visit Rio Lagartos and Las Coloradas.
 What I found was better than I expected, but not exactly what I read about on the internet.
-Join along on my adventure and see what I found in Rio Lagartos, Mexico.
+Join along on my adventure and see what to do in Rio Lagartos, Mexico.

 How to get to Rio Lagartos from Cancun, Mexico

-It is possible to take a day trip to Rio Lagartos from Cancun, although it will be a long day.
+It’s possible to take a day trip to Rio Lagartos from Cancún, although it will be a long day.

 - You can catch a bus from Cancun or Merida.
 Check out the schedules.